webability-go/xcore/README.md

 TO DO:
 ======
-- XCache: comments in code, manual
-- XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers)
-- XCache: activate persistant cache too (shared memory) ?????

 - Apply XDataset for XConfig
 - XLanguage comments in code and manual
 - XTemplate must concatenate strings after compilation
 - Implements functions as data entry for template Execute (simple data or loop funcions, can get backs anything, creates an interface)
 - Implements 2 parameters for &&, 3 parameters for @@ and ??
 - Implements templates derivation (.first, .last, .#num, .keyvalue, .none, etc)

+- XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers)
+- XCache: activate persistant cache too (shared memory) ?????

 Version Changes Control
 =======================